Online experiment design for continuous-time systems using generalized filtering: Conclusion

 \section{Conclusion}

 This paper has investigated the problem of \mbox{experiment} design for continuous-time systems.
 To avoid reliance on time derivatives of measured trajectories, which is a key challenge in data-driven methods for continuous-time systems, we have proposed a generalized filtering framework to collect filtered data.
 We have presented conditions to ensure that these filtered data are informative for system identification.
 We then have developed an online experiment design method that guarantees informativity with the minimum number of samples.
 Several examples of filter functions have demonstrated the generality of the proposed filtering framework.
-Potential future work includes applying this experiment design methods in specific data-driven control settings such as data-driven stabilization or model reference control.
+Potential future work includes applying the proposed experiment design method in specific data‑driven control settings such as data‑driven stabilization or model reference control, and extending the framework to noisy data settings.